 The Turkish audiovisual market is one of the largest in Europe with almost 18 million television households.
 The majority of audiences view private channels.
-The Doğan Group had the largest daily audience market share in 2012 with its channels Kanal D (11.7%) and Star TV (9.4%), ahead of ATV (Çalık Group, 11%), Fox Türk (News Corp group, 7.8%) and Show TV (Çukurova Group, 5.9%).
+The Doğan Group had the largest daily audience market share in 2012 with its channel Kanal D (11.7%), ahead of ATV (Çalık Group, 11%), Star TV (Doğuş Media Group, 9.4%), Fox Türk (News Corp group, 7.8%) and Show TV (Çukurova Group, 5.9%).
 (Audience data source: Eurodata TV Worldwide / Nielsen Television Audience Measurement / TIAK).

 The most important reception platforms are terrestrial and satellite.
 Three services dominate the multi-channel market: the satellite platforms Digitürk (Çukurova group) and D-Smart (Doğan Group) and the cable TV service Türksat (national operator).
 Digitürk claimed to have 3 257 million subscribers at the end of 2012, followed by D-Smart with over 1.6 million and Türksat with 1.25 million customers in September 2012.
 Mobile TV services, operated by Avea, Türkcell, Türk Telekom or Vodoafone Turkey, are competing with one another in Turkey.
 Regarding IPTV, a first service called Tivibu Ev was launched in September 2010 by TTNET (a subsidiary of Türk Telekom) which had 119 000 subscribers in September 2012.